infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

-# Factors that affect developmental outcomes
+# Other factors that affect developmental outcomes
 ## Time & Timing
 *Generally, the earlier and younger that children leave institutional care for stable foster care or adoption, the better it is for their outcomes and trajectory.*